mikljohansson/spring-distributed-async/README.md

  * You can forms chains of @DistributedAsync calls, for example to create ETL pipelines.
 Take care that each step in the
    chain resides in a separate Spring component, otherwise the magic Spring AOP method interception won't work and the call will just execute blockingly on the current thread instead.
+ * Unit tests can configure the library to execute the calls in a blocking way on the same, making it very easy to step through and debug your distributed methods or multi-stage ETL pipelines.

 # Usage